Other Types of Oppositions

 Intention to Defend

-If an opposition is initiated, to pursue the non-use application, the removal applicant may file a Notice of Intention to Defend within 1 month from the date of receiving the SoGP filed by the owner.
+If an opposition is initiated, to pursue the non-use application, the removal applicant may file a Notice of Intention to Defend within one month from the date of receiving the SoGP filed by the owner.
 Failure to file a NID will result in the registration remaining on the register.

 Hearing

-When the evidence stage ends, either party may request to be heard or present written submissions in order to support their case.
+Once the evidence stage ends, either party may request to be heard or present written submissions in order to support their case.

 Decision